 After checking a few email accounts I went to sleep that night confident that I had narrowly dodged a bullet.

-When I woke in the morning my wife told me that she was getting some strange texts from me asking for my password, answers to secret questions etc. Once again the language of the texts was strange and it was clearly not me.
+When I woke in the morning friends told me that they was getting some strange texts from me asking for my password, answers to secret questions etc. Once again the language of the texts was strange and it was clearly not me.
 Other friends had also texted me warning me that it looked like my accounts had been hacked.

 Sure enough, despite the warning, Verizon had gone ahead and ported my number to a different carrier.
 What this means is that someone called up and gave them some information about me and my phone number while pretending to be me and instructed Verizon to move my number to a new carrier that they controlled.